Shemplo/Java-Streams-Etudes/readme.md

 logic using knoledge of Streams, Lambdas, Method handlers and other functional things.

+### What to do

+You just need to implement methods that are declared and stubbed in class `tasks.StreamTasks` in `src` folder.

 ### Running tests

 Due to this project is orientated for beginners **no dependent libraries** are required.

 * You will need just a **JVM of 11 version (or higher)**.

-Clone this repository to your computer and then run main method from `StreamTasksMain` class in your preferred IDE or type in console:
+Clone this repository to your computer and then run main method from `tasks.StreamTasksMain` class in your preferred IDE or type in console:

 ```bash
 javac -sourcepath src -d bin src/tasks/StreamTasksMain.java && java -ea -cp bin tasks.StreamTasksMain
 ```

 Flag `-ea` is required to enable `assert` java key word for tests checker.
+Otherwise all tests will not be run properly.

 #### Check program and verdicts